Edward Bruce: Arrival and the Campaign of 1315

 Finally apprised of the seriousness of the situation, Edward II had on 1 September ordered an assembly of the leading Anglo-Irish, which met at Parliament in Dublin in late October, but no decisive action was taken.
-On 13 November, Edward marched further south via Dundalk where, incredibly, "some gave them the right hand" (a fight), occupied Nobber on the 30th, and advanced to Kells, where he was met by Mortimer.
+On 13 November 1315, Edward marched further south via Dundalk where, incredibly, "some gave them the right hand" (a fight), occupied Nobber on 30 November, and advanced to Kells, where he was met by Mortimer.
 Mortimer had managed to raise a large force consisting both of his Anglo-Irish and Gaelic vassals, in addition to forces of other magnates.
-At the same time, Edward de Brus was reinforced by Moray who had returned from Scotland with around five hundred fresh troops and supplies.
+At the same time, Edward was reinforced by Moray who had returned from Scotland with around five hundred fresh troops and supplies.

-The Battle of Kells was fought on 6 or 7 November, with Mortimer being decisively defeated by de Brus.
+The Battle of Kells followed, with Mortimer being decisively defeated by Edward.
 Mortimer was forced to retreat to Dublin while his lieutenant, Walter Cusack, held out at Trim.
 He almost immediately set sail for England to urge Edward II for reinforcements.
 At the same time, Governor of Ireland (and Bishop of Ely) John Hotham began to take drastic action to defend Dublin from de Brus, such as leveling entire tenements and churches.

-After sacking and burning Kells, Edward Bruce proceeded to do the same to Granard, Finnea, the Cistercian monastery of Abbeyleix and raided Angaile (Annaly), the lordship of Gaelic lord O Hanely.
+After sacking and burning Kells, Edward proceeded to do the same to Granard, Finnea, the Cistercian monastery of Abbeyleix and raided Angaile (Annaly), the lordship of Gaelic lord O Hanely.
 De Brus spent Christmas at de Verdon's manor of Loughsewdy, consuming its supplies entirely and before leaving, razing it to the ground.
 The only manors left alone belonged to Irish lords intimidated to join him, or that of a junior branch of the de Lacy family who in an effort to gain lands voluntarily joined him.

 Famine

 At first the Irish/Scottish alliance seemed unstoppable as they won battle after battle.
 In less than a year they had most of Ireland in their control.
-However, by the beginning of 1317 famine had stricken most of the country making it difficult for King Edward to provide food to most of his men.
-Shortly King Robert returned to Scotland and management of his own kingdom, but promised more aid and more volunteers to help his brother.
+However, by the beginning of 1317 famine had stricken most of the country making it difficult for Edward to provide food to most of his men.
+Shortly, King Robert returned to Scotland and management of his own kingdom, but promised more aid and more volunteers to help his brother.
 For almost a year the Anglo-Norman barons did little to retake any land since the famine made it difficult for either side to provide food to soldiers in the field.